How does the Fed interest rate hike affect mortgages, student loans and credit cards?

 The Federal Reserve has announced yet another interest rate increase, moving the federal funds rate up to 5-5.25 percent.
 The announcement of another increase which came on 3 May led rates to rise above five percent for the first time since The Great Recession.

 The federal funds rate is set by the Fed and is used as a benchmark with which banks borrow and lend to each other.
 It is not the exact rate that customers experience, but the two are closely linked.

 Typical mortgage rates in the United States are not specifically tied to the federal funds rate, rather they track the yield on 10-year Treasury Bonds.
-The value of the bonds is related to the Fed’s economic outlook and further interest rate hikes does not convey confidence from the central bank.
+The value of the bonds is related to the Fed’s economic outlook, and further interest rate hikes do not convey confidence from the central bank.